sagiadinos/garlic-player/README.md

  - toogle fullscreen with Ctrl-F
  - toogle bigscreen with Ctrl-B
  - quit app with Ctrl-Q
- - open configuration dialog with Ctrl-C
+ - open configuration dialog with Ctrl-S

 ## Actual Working
  - testing Linux, Android and Windows for second binary release